-- 1 In relation to the facility (or the proposed facility) or prescribed mine the following must be included- - (a) if the operator is a body corporate, the full corporate name, trading name, Australian Company Number, nature of business, registered address, principal place of business and any contact details required by the Authority; - (b) if the operator is a natural person, the person's full name, the nature of the person's business, residential address, business address and contact details; - (c) the location (or proposed location) of the facility or prescribed mine; - (d) a brief description of the nature of the facility (or proposed facility) or prescribed mine, including general site activities and production and auxiliary processes involving Schedule 14 materials; - (e) the number of employees present or expected to be present at the facility or prescribed mine; - (f) a description of land use and activities of occupancy in the area surrounding the facility (or proposed facility) or prescribed mine.
+- 1 In relation to the facility (or the proposed facility) or prescribed mine the following must be included- - (a) if the operator is a body corporate, the full corporate name, trading name, Australian Company Number, nature of business, registered address, principal place of business and any contact details required by the Authority; - (b) if the operator is a natural person, the person's full name, the nature of the person's business, residential address, business address and contact details; - (c) the location (or proposed location) of the facility or prescribed mine; - (d) a brief description of the nature of the facility (or proposed facility) or prescribed mine, including general site activities and production and auxiliary processes involving Schedule 14 materials; - (e) the number of employees present or expected to be present at the facility or prescribed mine; - (f) a description of land use and activities of occupancy in the area surrounding the facility (or proposed facility) or prescribed mine;

-Occupational Health and Safety Regulations 2017 S.R.
-No. 22/2017 Schedule 18-Information to be included in a notice under regulations 360 and 423A or an application for registration under regulation 514
+Schedule 18-Information to be included in a notice under regulations 360 and 423A or an application for registration under regulation 514

-- 2 In relation to the Schedule 14 materials and other materials at, or likely to be at, the facility or prescribed mine the following must be included- - (a) the quantity of each Schedule 14 material present, or likely to be present, at the facility or prescribed mine; - (b) in relation to each material, the name of the Schedule 14 material and any other information as is necessary to clearly identify it; - (c) details of the information and method used by the person giving the notice to determine the percentage of the threshold quantity of the materials present, or likely to be present, at the facility or prescribed mine; - (d) the names and quantities of any dangerous goods, which are not Schedule 14 materials but which are present, or likely to be present, at the facility or prescribed mine in quantities that could increase the likelihood of a major incident occurring or the severity of the consequences to health and safety in the event of a major incident occurring.
+- (g) in the case of a facility (or proposed facility) located in Victorian coastal waters or any sea within the limits of Victoria, a nautical chart of the area surrounding the facility (or proposed facility). - 2 In relation to the Schedule 14 materials and other materials at, or likely to be at, the facility or prescribed mine the following must be included- - (a) the quantity of each Schedule 14 material present, or likely to be present, at the facility or prescribed mine; - (b) in relation to each material, the name of the Schedule 14 material and any other information as is necessary to clearly identify it; - (c) details of the information and method used by the person giving the notice to determine the percentage of the threshold quantity of the materials present, or likely to be present, at the facility or prescribed mine; - (d) the names and quantities of any dangerous goods, which are not Schedule 14 materials but which are present, or likely to be present, at the facility or prescribed mine in quantities that could increase the likelihood of a major incident occurring or the severity of the consequences to health and safety in the event of a major incident occurring.